Antiquities of the Jews: Manuscripts

-The earliest Greek manuscript of Books 11–20 of the Antiquities dates from the eleventh century, the Ambrosianus 370 (F 128); preserved in the Biblioteca Ambrosiana in Milan.
+The earliest Greek manuscript of Books 11–20 of the Antiquities dates from the 11th century, the Ambrosianus 370 (F 128); preserved in the Biblioteca Ambrosiana in Milan.
 However, the manuscript tradition is complex and many manuscripts are incomplete.

 The works of Josephus Flavius were popular in late antiquity.
 Then appeared the translation of "Antiquities of the Jews" into Latin.
 It is attributed to either Jerome or his contemporary Tyrannius Rufinus.
 In medieval Europe, "Antiquities of the Jews" circulated widely, mainly in Latin translation (e.g Antiquities of the Jews from 1466 in the National Library of Poland).

 This work of Joseph Flavius was translated into Old Bulgarian at the Preslav Literary School in the beginning of the 10th century during the time of Simeon the Great.

 In the 9th–10th centuries, the so-called "Josippon", written in Hebrew, appeared in Italy.
 It described the events of world and Jewish history from the time of the construction of the Tower of Babel to the capture of Jerusalem by the Romans in 70 CE.
 Essentially, this chronicle was an abbreviated translation of Jewish Antiquities and The Jewish War, but Joseph ben Gorion was named the author.
 Josippon gained no less popularity than Antiquities of the Jews.
 With the advent of printing, it was published even before this major work of Josephus Flavius in 1476.